46620/guides/docs/machine/linux/1gpu_pass.md

 After you do that start the VM and watch as your screens go black and you boot to Windows 10.

-# Making the VM stealthy
+## Hiding the VM
 > This entire section is based on the videos [here](https://www.youtube.com/watch?v=rrlpg6F82S4) and [here](https://www.youtube.com/watch?v=VKh2eKPnmXs) I highly recommend watching those instead of following this part so you can make sure you do everything right for your system

+### QEMU configs

 This is for if you already have a working windows VM.
 This is a very easy thing to set up.
-I have my entire xml file in this repo if you wanna base it off of that, but below is all I needed to add to get mine working.
+I have my entire xml file in [this](https://github.com/46620/kvm-passthrough) repo if you wanna base it off of that, but below is all I needed to add to get mine working.

-## CPU

 First things first, make sure that you set your CPU to be to pass the model to the VM so it doesn't show up as the wrong CPU type.

 ![02_cpu](img/1gpu_pass/02_cpu.png)

-## XML

 After you set that up click on "Overview" and go to XML.
 Make sure you have XML editing on because we need to do some manual edits in here.